rustshop/npcnix/README.md

-If you are already using NixOS flakes to configure your NixOS systems, why bother using ssh to change their configurations, if you could just ... let them configure (and keep reconfiguring) themselves automatically, on their own.
+If you are already using NixOS flakes to configure your NixOS systems, why bother using ssh to change their configurations, if you could just ... let them configure themselves automatically, on their own.

 The plan is as follows: